marceltanuri/templates-auto-deploy/README.md

 In the feature:
 * Auto deploy of ddmStructures
-* To work for templates that already don't exist in the database (add new template)
+* To work for templates that don't exist yet in the database (add new template)
 * Identify the template classnameId (AssetEntry, BlogEntry, etc)